Yakvi/sparrow/docs/daycount.md

 `PrintString(*Pixels, *String, FirstCharacterPosition(top-left corner), Color)`

 Another bug that I identified is inconsistent pixel size; this is especially visible with smaller pixel grids.
 This will need to be addressed in the future.

+## 20. May 8, 2020 - Debugging pixel size

+Today was a bit of an exercise in futility.
+In my rush to implement a rendering system I actually introudced a whole bunch of bugs that need to be addressed.

+`win32_sparrow.c`: Removed fixed buffer size at initialization `sparrow_console_render.c`: Identified an issue where sometimes a pixel is too big, and sometimes is too small.
+A proper stretching mechanism will need to be implemented if we are to solve this issue.

+For the most part I have reverted my changes to the start of the day.
+I'll need to revisit console rendering code at a later stage.